nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 $sessionId = $session->getSessionId();
 ```

+The `getSessionId()` method returns the session ID,
+which you use to identify the session in the Vonage Video client libraries.

 For more information on sessions, see the [sessions](/video/tutorials/create-session) developer guide.

 ### Generating Tokens

 Once a Session is created, you can start generating Tokens for clients to use when connecting to it.
-You can generate a token either by calling the `generateToken($sessionId, $options)` method of the
+You can generate a token either by calling the `generateToken($sessionId, $options)` method.
-Vonage Video client.

 The `$options` parameter is an optional array used to set the role,
 how long until the token expires, and connection data of the Token.
 For layout control in archives and broadcasts,
 the initial layout class list of streams published from connections using this token can be set as well.